uccmisl/godash/README.md

 - downloading the stream using the QUIC transport protocol
 - defining a folder location within ../files/ to store the streamed DASH files
 - utilising the goDASHbed testbed and internally setting up https certs
-- log output from five QoE models: P.1203, Yu, Yin, Claye and Duanmu
+- log output from five QoE models: [P.1203](github.com/itu-p1203/itu-p1203.git), Yu, Yin, Claye and Duanmu
 - collaborative framework for sharing DASH content between multiple clients using [consul](https://www.consul.io) and [gRPC](https://godoc.org/google.golang.org/grpc)

+## Legacy
+Version 2.0 of godash is a major write of the code, and versions of godash from version 2.0 onwards only work with versions of goDASHbed from version 2.0 onwards.
+If you are using a  version 1 release of godash, please use a version 1 release of godash.

 --------------------------------------------------------